IPAW 2020 Preprint: Efficient Computation of Provenance for Query Result Exploration: Evaluation

-See that Algorithm~\ref{alg:singleRule} results in queries with much fewer joins.
+Algorithm~\ref{alg:singleRule} results in queries with much fewer joins.
 We tested the provenance retrieval queries for $Q18$ from TPC-H as given in~\cite{Web:Jia:09} (for our experiments, the schema and the queries were not simplified as in our running example).
 The times observed are listed in Table~\ref{table:exp1}.
-See that the provenance retrieval queries generated by Algorithm~\ref{alg:singleRule} run much faster than the ones used in~\cite{TODS:CWW:00}.
+See that the provenance retrieval queries generated by Algorithm~\ref{alg:singleRule} (O1) run much faster than the ones used in~\cite{TODS:CWW:00} (W).

 We considered all the TPC-H queries as given in~\cite{Web:Jia:09} except for the ones with outer joins (as we do not consider outer joins in this paper).
 Of the 22 TPC-H queries, the queries with outer joins are Q13, Q21, Q22, and these were not considered. $Q19$ has $or$ in its predicate, which can be rewritten as a union.
 However, we considered the $or$ predicate as a single predicate without breaking it into a union of multiple rules.
 For 7 out of these 19 queries, O1 results in provenance retrieval queries with fewer joins than the ones in W. They were Q2, Q3, Q7, Q10, Q11, Q15 and Q18.
 In other words, Algorithm~\ref{alg:singleRule} was useful for around 36.84\% of the TPC-H queries.